rich-steele/CodingClub/README.md

-# CodingClub
+# GitClub

-The aim of coding club isn't to teach you how to program.
-You can do that in your own time.

-When I started this by doing small mobs on simple problems with people keen to learn software development, I did so with the opinion it is better to avoid getting stuck into one particular language, in fact to make a point of switching after every solution to show just how similar they all are.
-There are many resources to learn programming, but less about the the approach, consistent style, variable naming, showing intent, maintainability, debugging, code reviewing other solutions, unit tests, etc. So here I want to cover pretty much anything other than the language!
-When we would mob, I would emphasise not knowing things too (e.g. last time it was getting the size/length of a list in C#) so that you are not afraid of googling things, that knowing what to search for is better than just learning things parrot fashion.

-That being said, I wanted to move away from online IDEs and into Visual Studio, so I set up a simple repo and git instructions as a group open source project, starting with small unit testable maths/string functions, but with the aim of building something bigger when we have all the basics down.
-And that is in C++ currently.
-My aim for this is to ultimately create something collaborative and self perpetuating, spanning many languages from C like, to a web based front page.

-Also this doesn't pretend to be the only way to do software development, but it's the way that I do it, so it's almost definitely the best.
+This doesn't pretend to be the only way to use git, but it's the way that I do it, so it's almost definitely the best.

 <details>
   <summary id="Set-up-your-project">Set up your project</summary>